Hasidic Judaism: Routinization

 The opening of the 19th century saw the Hasidic sect transformed.
 Once a rising force outside the establishment, the tzaddiqim now became an important and often dominant power in most of Eastern Europe.
 The slow process of encroachment, which mostly begun with forming an independent Shtibel and culminated in the Righteous becoming an authority figure (either alongside or above the official rabbinate) for the entire community, overwhelmed many towns even in Misnagdic stronghold of Lithuania, far more so in Congress Poland and the vast majority in Podolia, Volhynia and Galicia.
 It began to make inroads into Bukovina, Bessarabia and the westernmost frontier of autochthonic pre-WWII Hasidism, in northeastern Hungary, where the Seer's disciple Moses Teitelbaum (I) was appointed in Ujhely.

 Less than three generations after the Besht's death, the sect grew to encompass hundreds of thousands by 1830.
 As a mass movement, a clear stratification emerged between the court's functionaries and permanent residents (yoshvim, "sitters"), the devoted followers who would often visit the Righteous on Sabbath, and the large public which prayed at Sefard Rite synagogues and was minimally affiliated.

 All this was followed by a more conservative approach and power bickering among the Righteous.
 Since the Maggid's death, none could claim the overall leadership.
-Among the several dozens active, each ruled over his own turf, and local traditions and customs began to emerge in the various courts which developed their own identity.
+Among the several dozen active, each ruled over his own turf, and local traditions and customs began to emerge in the various courts which developed their own identity.
 The high mystical tension typical of a new movement subsided, and was soon replaced by more hierarchical, orderly atmosphere.

 The most important aspect of the routinization Hasidism underwent was the adoption of dynasticism.
 The first to claim legitimacy by right of descent from the Besht was his grandson, Boruch of Medzhybizh, appointed 1782.
-He held a lavish court with Hershel of Ostropol as jester, and demanded the other Righteous acknowledge his supremacy.
+He held a lavish court with Hershel of Ostropol as jester and demanded the other Righteous acknowledge his supremacy.
 Upon the death of Menachem Nachum Twersky of Chernobyl, his son Mordechai Twersky succeeded him.
 The principle was conclusively affirmed in the great dispute after Liadi's demise in 1813: his senior acolyte Aharon HaLevi of Strashelye was defeated by his son, Dovber Schneuri, whose offspring retained the title for 181 years.